nanobox-io/nanobox-engine-java/README.md

 ---

 ## Help & Support
-This is a generic (non-framework-specific) Java engine provided by [Nanobox](http://nanobox.io).
+This is a Java engine provided by [Nanobox](http://nanobox.io).
 If you need help with this engine, you can reach out to us in the [#nanobox IRC channel](http://webchat.freenode.net/?channels=nanobox).
 If you are running into an issue with the engine, feel free to [create a new issue on this project](https://github.com/nanobox-io/nanobox-engine-java/issues/new).